 The Industrial Systems program is designed by industry experts and employers.
-The courses in this program are directed at cutting-edge mechanical and electrical operations, providing you with knowledge and skills in hydraulics, pneumatics, pumps and compressors, machinery installation and alignment, motor controls, machine shop, power transmissions and troubleshooting.
-The classroom learning is supplemented with hands-on training utilizing equipment to provide you with the skills and technical background needed to be successful in most industrial environments.
+The courses in this program are directed at cutting-edge mechanical and electrical operations, providing you with knowledge and skills in hydraulics, pneumatics, pumps and compressors, machinery installation and alignment, programmable logic controllers, motor controls, electrical installation and wiring, air conditioning and refrigeration, machine shop, power transmissions, troubleshooting and welding.
+The classroom learning is supplemented with hands-on training utilizing real-world equipment to provide you with the skills and technical background needed to be successful in most industrial environments.
 Students can choose a general Industrial Systems track or specialize in Electrical Industrial Systems.
 For quicker entry into the industry, general and electrical industrial systems certificates are also available.